kiowa-scott-hurley/ARDC-ML/ai-benchmark/README.md

 - Tesla K80
 - Tesla P4

-ai-benchmark is an open source Python library which evaluates hardware across a range of AI activities, and provides a score for each individual activity, as well as a final;
+ai-benchmark is an open source Python library which evaluates hardware across a range of AI activities, providing a score for each individual activity, as well as a final;
 - Device Inference Score;
 - Device Training Score, and;
 - Device AI score.